 - Emergency contacts.

-9. Employees wishing to change their name on University records are required to provide the following documentary proof to the Administrative Officer in their work unit:
+9. Employees wishing to change their name on University records are required to provide the following documentary proof to their HR Advisor/work unit Administrative Officer:

 - A written request to change University records; and